ibm-cloud-docs/solution-tutorials/index.md

     </div>
     <div class = "solutionBox">
         <h3 id="application-log-analysis.html" class="solutionBoxTitle">
-            <a href = "application-log-analysis.html">Gather and Analyze Logs and Monitor Health of a Cloud Foundry Application</a>
+            <a href = "application-log-analysis.html">Gather and analyze logs and monitor health of a Cloud Foundry application</a>
         </h3>
         <div class="solutionBoxDescription">
             <div class="descriptionContainer">
-                <p>Understand and diagnose application problems by using the IBM Cloud Log Analysis and Availability Monitoring services.</p>
+                <p>Learn how the IBM Cloud Log Analysis service can be used to understand and diagnose activities of an app deployed in the IBM Cloud.
+Generate, search, analyze and visualize different log types using Elasticsearch and Kibana.
+Understand and diagnose application problems by using the IBM Cloud Log Analysis and Availability Monitoring services.</p>
                     <span class="tag-filter category">Cloud Foundry</span>
                     <span class="tag-filter category">Python</span>
                     <span class="tag-filter category">Log Analysis</span>